shizakhalidi/Frog-Game-Code/README.md

 jump forward, either hopping to a vacant rock one place ahead (cost =1) or leaping over its neighbor frog to a vacant rock two places ahead (cost = 2).

-Developing our search agent that takes a Search Problem and return its solution using A* algorithm.
+Developing our search agent that takes a Search Problem and returns its solution using A* algorithm.